- January 3, 2020

 - Research Question (If Empirical Paper): Here, the Research Questions (RQ) are been stated from the variables in the study.

 - Literature Review: This is the part that brings in what other authors or writers have to as related to the topic under investigation.

 - Methodology: This is the part that states the research method to be adopted which will define the study design, area of the study, the population of the study, the sample and sampling technique, the instrument for data collection, validity and reliability of the instruments, the instrument for data analysis, the decision rule and others depending on what is required.

 - Results: This will present the result from the analysed data and finally make your input based on your observations and possible inferences that will lead to a probable conclusion.

 - Summary/Conclusion: Here, the writers say What he has already said by concluding based on the inferences drawn from the research study.
-Sometimes, Summary is separated from the Conclusion as a different subheading.
+Sometimes, the Summary is separated from the Conclusion as a different subheading.
 When this happens, you are expected to split the content but where it is not; you are to summarise what you have done before you conclude.

 - References: This is where you provide the list of references used based on the referencing style you are expected or instructed to use (APA, MLA, Harvard, Turabian among others).

 The academic paper format as explained below is the parts almost seen in most papers and you can pick the important parts as related to your paper.

 This section as the names imply introduces the main concepts and terms in the academic paper.
 It is usually formatted in this order